Dying Light: The Following: Gameplay

-The game features several new weapons, such as a crossbow and a variety of new firearms such as submachine guns and revolvers.
-A new "bounty" mode, which split missions into three different categories: "Basic", "Dailies", and "Community", is introduced.
+The Following was released alongside the Enhanced Edition, which brings numerous updates to the original game.
+A new "bounty" mode, which split missions into three different categories: "Basic", "Daily", and "Community", was introduced.
 The missions and objectives included in this mode change every day, and players gain experience points by completing them.
-The game also features a new difficulty mode named "Nightmare Mode", which extends the duration of nighttime, and increases the strength and health of enemies.
-Every action made in this mode drains stamina from the player's character.
-Players do not have to complete the base game before starting the expansion; however, the character progression players earned in The Following will be carried to the base game.
-Similar to the first game, the game supports a four-player cooperative multiplayer mode.
-The asymmetrical multiplayer mode from the first game, Be The Zombie, also returns in The Following.
+The game also features a new difficulty mode named "Nightmare Mode", which extends the duration of nighttime and increases the strength and health of enemies.
+Actions made in this mode drain stamina from players.
+The Following and the Enhanced Edition also introduce Legendary Levels, which is unlocked once a skill tree is fully upgraded.
+Players will start gaining experience points contributing to the 250 Legendary Levels, enabling players to unlock additional combat bonuses and boosts, as well as new outfits and weapons.